pfsense/docs/source/backup/remote-config-backup.rst

 Use the Auto Config Backup Package
 ----------------------------------

 The easiest choice.
-Install the :doc:`/backup/autoconfigbackup` package, and enter the |premium_content_link| information, and rest easy knowing it's being taken care of without needing to worry.
-Sit back, have a cup of coffee, and read on to see what the other guys have to do.
+Utilize the free :doc:`/backup/autoconfigbackup` package, rest easy knowing it's being taken care of without needing to worry.
+Sit back, have a cup of coffee, and read on for alternate techniques.

 Pull it
 -------